Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 4. XIRR (for calculating SIP Returns)

-For more illustration and examples on calculating the Mutual Fund Returns, you can read this article on Calculating Mutual Fund returns.
+For more illustrations and examples on calculating Mutual Fund Returns, you can read this article on Calculating Mutual Fund returns.

 You can use the calculator, shown below, to find your estimated Mutual Fund Returns.